Brexit News: Royal Assent As Kate Middleton And Prince William To ‘Charm’ Paris

 “The Royal Family are excellent and experienced ambassadors for the United Kingdom.”

-While the royals do their part on the diplomacy front, behind the scenes, officials are scrambling to move the date forward for the triggering of the Brexit legislation.
+While the royals do their part on the diplomacy front, behind the scenes officials are scrambling to move the date forward for the triggering of the Brexit legislation.
 According to the Guardian, Britain and the EU have two years from the time the Brexit bill is ratified to complete negotiations.

 The Brexit news that the Prime Minister intends to wait until the end of March to trigger Article 50 means that EU leaders will “not have adequate time to draft their first formal response” before the upcoming April 6 European Council summit.
 The delay would put off the opening of formal Brexit talks until at least June, eating into the two-year window.

-[Featured Image by Geoff Pugh/WPA Pool/Getty Images]
+[Featured Image by Geoff Pugh – WPA Pool /Getty Images]